Here are some helpful Health Food lists

 Healthy foods that contain chromium include: corn on the cob, sweet potatoes,

-apples, organic eggs, tomatoes, and broccoli.
+apples, tomatoes, and broccoli.

 Copper is needed for production of skin color, proper nerve signaling, proper